 Pursuant to Order 2000, RTOs are required to ensure the development and operation of market mechanisms to manage congestion that provide transmission customers with price signals regarding the consequences of their transmission use decisions.
 (Exh.
 1 at 940) This will be a dramatic and welcome departure from the manner in which congestion is presently handled in Florida.
-Presently, any energy transaction schedule that would cause congestion under normal conditions would be rejected based on administratively determined priorities even where cheaper choices exist to meet consumers' needs.
+Presently, any energy transaction schedule that would cause congestion under normal conditions is rejected.
 (TR 764) As such, least cost trading opportunities are summarily disallowed and savings are routinely foregone.
-Congestion management protocols manage the use of transmission capacity in real time, thus permitting alternative transactions that will relieve congestion and maintain reliability while enabling market participants to proceed with the transactions that will produce lowest cost.
+Congestion management protocols allocate capacity and manage real time congestion, thus permitting alternative transactions that will relieve congestion and maintain reliability while enabling market participants to proceed with their transactions.
 (TR 764) Congestion management protocols create liquidity in the market and produce more efficient utilization of capacity.
 Likewise, the real time balancing and ancillary services will create a more efficient wholesale market and enhanced products and services.
-(TR 109, 239) These changes to the management of the Florida wholesale market will translate into immediate benefits in the form of more efficient utilization of transmission capacity.
+(TR 109, 239) These changes to the management of the Florida wholesale market will translate into immediate benefits in the form of more efficient allocation of transmission capacity.
 (TR 109)

 The expansion of the size and scope of the wholesale market fostered by an RTO should also have a positive impact on the availability of imports and increase the number of intrastate suppliers.
 (TR 111) Uniform transmission access will provide Florida consumers with greater access to economical out-of-state generation sources.
-(TR 111) In addition, the transactional liquidity created by an RTO will encourage more suppliers to enter the market thereby reducing the market power of individual participants.
+(Id.)
+In addition, the transactional liquidity created by an RTO will encourage more suppliers to enter the market thereby reducing the market power of individual participants.
 (TR 762) Witness Mechler fittingly summarized the market advantages of an RTO: "The RTO will create a larger, regional market for wholesale power.
 It will reduce per unit transaction costs at the same time that it increases transaction revenues.
 All of these attributes will translate into better service and lower costs for end use customers."
-(TR 762) The benefits of establishing congestion management protocols for Florida are compelling.
+(TR 762) The benefits of establishing congestion management protocols for Florida are legion.